-- Find it hard to get out of bed and to get going - Have trouble with your concentration or memory - Eat and sleep more or less than usual - Stopping seeing people and doing things you enjoy - Be harsh on yourself and think that you are not good enough - Think negatively about the world in general - Have thoughts about harming yourself
+- Find it hard to get out of bed and to get going - Be restless and unable to settle to anything - Have trouble with your concentration or memory - Eat and sleep more or less than usual - Stopping seeing people and doing things you enjoy - Lack confidence in yourself - Be harsh on yourself and think that you are not good enough. - Think negatively about the world in general - Have thoughts about harming yourself.